codetalkio/codethoughts.io/legacy/posts/2024-06-24-using-capacitor-plugins-from-rust-wasm.md

 date: 2024-06-24
 ---

-This is a part of the post [Mobile: A different way?](/posts/2024-06-25-mobile-a-different-way.html).
+This is a part of the post [Mobile: A different way using Rust?](/posts/2024-06-25-mobile-a-different-way.html).

 Capacitor is normally used in combination with JavaScript projects, so there is little help available if you want to use it in a Rust/WASM project.
 Worry not!
 That's exactly what we'll take a look at in this post.